noryev/ipfsObjectAnalyzer/readme.md

 0. An user searches a collection of public IPFS gateways for a specific IPFS CID that a user inputs.
 1. Once the CID is requested a number of processes occurs to evaluate perameters of that IPFS object/CID.
-2. If an IPFS CID is flagged, then it can possibly be handed to the BadBits registry.
+2. Information is passed to user once processes occur.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts